Ross Memorial Hospital is located at 10 Angeline Street North in Lindsay. (Photo: Ross Memorial Hospital)

 The Haliburton, Kawartha, Pine Ridge District Health Unit’s service area is the City of Kawartha Lakes, Northumberland County, and Haliburton County.

-The health unit provides reports from Monday to Friday, excluding statutory holidays.
-These numbers are from November 6.
+The health unit provides reports from Monday to Saturday, excluding statutory holidays.
+These numbers are for a two-day period (January 1 and 2).

 Hastings Prince Edward Public Health